Inherited IRA Rules You Need to Know

 Statistically, the most common reason you've inherited (or are about to inherit) a sum of money in an inherited IRA is because a family member or friend died and left you the stocks, bonds, mutual funds, ETFs, REITs, cash, and other assets he or she acquired over a lifetime in the tax shelter.
 Like many people who've inherited money in an IRA, there are a series of questions most commonly asked.
 What should you do?
 What are the rules for inherited IRAs?
 The tax traps?
 The benefits?

-In the next few minutes, we're going to take a look at all of those questions so that by the end of this article, it is my hope you feel more comfortable with the ground rules of an inherited IRA.
-It's not nearly as scary or confusing as you might think at first glance, but it is vitally important that you still go over your options with a qualified adviser given the consequences of getting it wrong.
+Learning the ground rules of an inherited IRA is not nearly as scary or confusing as you might think at first glance, but it is vitally important that you still go over your options with a qualified adviser given the consequences of getting it wrong.

 How You Treat Your Inherited IRA Depends on Whether You Were Married to the Deceased